 As for the “staff” aspect and requirements, it will be important to ensure that the institutions involved in MHEWS through the MIE will be operated by sufficient and competent staff and/or will be supported by cooperative mechanisms and arrangements.
-So, the assessment of national capacities with regards to MIE will be crucial to not only [USA] define urgent actions in capacity building but also mid/long term training plans and select future hires with appropriate background.
-Training should be provided both for the NMHS staff and NDMCPA in charge of warning services to ensure they have [USA] the required competencies for national MHEWS[USA] for a better understanding of information needs and challenges to support decision-making processes [USA].
+So, the assessment of national capacities with regards to MIE will be crucial to not only define urgent actions in capacity building but also mid/long term training plans and select future hires with appropriate background.
+Training should be provided both for the NMHS staff and NDMCPA in charge of warning services to ensure they have the required competencies for national MHEWS for a better understanding of information needs and challenges to support decision-making processes .

 Regional requirements and capabilities to support national and local early warning services

 The detailed functions and commitments of regional centres, where identified, should be well specified based on the needs of national MHEWS and on the identification of products and services that the regional level could make efficiently available, based on standardized procedures across timescales from days to years.
 Several Regional Specialized Meteorological Centres (RSMCs) mandated for the provision of regional severe weather forecasting and tropical cyclone forecasting, as well as for regional climate watch advisories are already documented in the Manual on the Global Data-Processing and Forecasting System (GDPFS) (WMO-No. 485).
-MIE requirements for all relevant regional centres including those for hydrological services based on the Rolling Review of Requirements (RRR) [China] should be documented in WMO regulatory documentation, including in the manual on the GDPFS.
+MIE requirements for all relevant regional centres including those for hydrological services based on the Rolling Review of Requirements (RRR) should be documented in WMO regulatory documentation, including in the manual on the GDPFS.
 GDPFS centres are encouraged to make joint global and regional efforts in response to disasters, to give full play to its functions and operational fit-for-purpose products.
-[China]

 It is important to consider the roles and responsibilities of the regional centres, in their operational activities, for capacity building and training aspects, as well as for R&D transfer and continuous improvement.
 Cooperation among different types of regional centres is required at the early stage of the development and/or the upgrade of MIE services but also for continuous effective implementation and improvement of MIE services.
 Diagnosis of gaps and needs, and the identification of regional centres, if necessary, will be a useful step forward with regards to competencies, capabilities and resources based on what national MHEWS might require from a regional level in terms of support, input, and guidance.